long2ice/rearq/README.md

 ## Introduction

-Rearq is a distributed task queue with asyncio and redis, which rewrite from [arq](https://github.com/samuelcolvin/arq) to make improvement and include web interface.
+ReArq is a distributed task queue with asyncio and redis, which rewrite from [arq](https://github.com/samuelcolvin/arq) to make improvement and include web interface.

 ## Screenshots